The Epstein Wake: Power and Sex Addiction

 But the files tell a different story.
 They reveal a roster of "high-caliber" individuals—titans of industry, culture, and politics—who were not just visitors in Jeffrey Epstein’s orbit, but active participants in a culture of unchecked compulsion.

 At Ridgeback Recovery, we see this dynamic not as a scandal, but as a pathology.
-The intersection of power and sex addiction creates a specific, dangerous cocktail that often ends in total destruction.
+Understanding the psychology of power and sex addiction reveals a specific, dangerous cocktail that often ends in total destruction.

 Power and The "Above the Law" Delusion